gchq/Bailo/lib/python/README.md

 ### `bailoclient.Bailo` Example

 This class has all the functionality of `bailoclient.client` with additional functionality to improve the user experience for data scientists.
-Additional functionality includes making the model bundlers available and generating requirements files for your models.
+Additional functionality includes making the model bundlers available and generating requirements files from python files.

 ```python
 from bailoclient import Bailo, BailoConfig, Pkcs12Config